Deeshu-Jain/House-Price-Prediction-Model-USA-Using-Linear-Regression/README.md

 # House Price Prediction Model (USA) Using Linear Regression

-## Linear Regression?
+## Linear Regression
 ![LR](assets/lr.jpg)

 Linear Regression is a **machine learning algorithm** based on **supervised learning**.
 It performs a regression task.
 Regression models a target prediction value based on independent variables.
 Linear regression is used to predict the value of a variable based on the value of another variable.
 The variable you want to predict is called the dependent variable.
-The variable you are using to predict the other variable's value is called the independent variable :wink:.
+The variable you are using to predict the other variable's value is called the independent variable.

 Linear regression performs the task to predict a dependent variable value (y) based on a given independent variable (x).
 So, this regression technique finds out a linear relationship between x (input) and y(output).
 Hence, the name is Linear Regression.
 You can find a more formal definition on [Wikipedia](https://en.wikipedia.org/wiki/Linear_regression).